 What happens when we make words out of art?
 Is it the same as making art out of words?
 The "genre" or "practice" of writing in response to visual art is known under the broader term of "ekphrasis".

-As well as a selection of resources and examples of ekphrasis, the site is home to an archive of written works produced as part of the Words at the Black Swan writing workshop project, co-founded by curator Kim Wood and writer Crysse Morisson in 2013.
-The archive exists as a virtual gallery arranged by session, where the artworks are displayed next to the “wordworks” they inspired.
+As well as a selection of resources and examples of ekphrasis, the site is home to an archive of written works produced as part of the Words at the Black Swan writing workshop, co-founded by writer Crysse Morisson and curator Kim Wood in 2013.

 The project was formed as a regular writing workshop taking place at the Black Swan Arts gallery in Frome, Somerset, UK.
 Under the guidance of a workshop leader, participants are asked to respond to artworks in the gallery.